ilipily/DiscriminantTI/README.md

 # DiscriminantTI
 A program to calculate the Discriminant of a quadratic polynomial and the corresponding zeros for the Texas Instruments TI-84 Plus.

-**Disclaimer**: I wrote this program back when I was 16.
+**Disclaimer**: I wrote this basic program back when I was 16.
 The code has not been changed ever since, however, I decided to release it now. :)

 <h1>Mathematics Refresher</h1>